tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@rohankokane/index.md

 ### help I need?

-I need a mentor, someone who would just show me the right path and I am ready work hard and go up ladder of success.
+I need a mentor, someone who would show me the right path to learn new tech and frameworks.

 ### how to contact me?
 - [Telegram](https://t.me/rohankokane)